Chords + Lyrics | Over The Rainbow (capo 1)

 | Gsus2 (I) | Em (VI) | Bm7 (III) | G7 (I) Amadd4 (II) |

-The second line starts on chord IV, before the characteristic IVm switch, like this:
+The second line starts with chord IV, followed by the characteristic IVm switch:

 | Cadd9 (IV) | Cm6 (IVm) | Gmaj9 (I) | G9 Amadd4 (II) G/B |

-This IV – IVm switch happens again on the next line, like this:
+This IV – IVm switch appears again on the next line:

 | C (IV) | Cm7 (IVm) | Gadd9 (I) | Em (VI) |

-The final line is a II – V – I, the complexity lies in the extensions:
+The final line follows a II – V – I progression, with extensions adding complexity:

 | Am13 (II) | D7sus4 (V) D/F# | Gadd9 (I) | A7omit3 (II) D/F# (V) |